draydeer/compromise/readme.md

 *set* - sets value by path like 'a.b.c' or ['a', 'b', 'c'].

-Returns the copy of the initial data if new value differs from old value.
+Returns the copy of the initial data if the new value differs from old value.

 ```javascript
 let obj = {